 CSE Style

-CSE (Council of Science Editors) style is used by science disciplines, including biology.
+CSE (Council of Science Editors) style is often used by science disciplines, including biology.

-RefWorks and Mendeley are citation management tools that can be useful for organizing your research and writing projects.
-Both enable you to collect sources in one place, automatically create bibliographies in the citation style you need, add PDFs to your account and annotate them, and share sources with others for collaborative projects.
+Reference managers and quick citation generators can automatically format citations in the style you need.
+We recommend ZoteroBib for generating quick citations and Zotero as a reference manager.
+Reference managers can be useful for organizing your research and writing projects.
+They enable you to collect sources in one place, automatically create bibliographies in the citation style you need, add PDFs to your account and annotate them, and share sources with others for collaborative projects.

 For assistance with citing books, articles, and more, help is available!
-Use Library Chat or email reference@up.edu to ask your question.
+Email reference@up.edu or use Library Chat to ask your question.
 We can recommend citation guides and answer specific questions about citations.

 library@up.edu | 503.943.7111 or 800.841.8261 | 5000 N. Willamette Blvd., Portland, OR 97203-5798